labxscut/sxLaep/README.md

 Please cite sxLaep if you use it in your research:

-> labxscut. sxLaep: a Lightweight and Accurate EnzymePredictor for High-throughput Mining of Metagenomic Sequences.
+> labxscut. sxLaep: a Lightweight and Accurate Enzyme Predictor for High-throughput Mining of Metagenomic Sequences.
 (2026).